John E. Develin: Life

 Develin was born on August 31, 1820, in Yonkers, New York, the son of John Develin and Deborah Ireland.
 His father was an Irish immigrant.

 Develin moved to New York City with his family when he was four.
 He attended a Grammar School on Murray Street run by Principal Charles H. Anthony.
 In 1836, he began attending Georgetown College in Washington, D.C.
 He graduated from there first in his class in 1840.
 He then returned to New York City, where he began studying law under Jonathan Miller and was admitted to the bar in 1844.
 He later became Miller's law partner until Miller's death.
 In 1845, he was elected to the New York State Assembly.
 He served on the Assembly in 1846 and 1847, during which time he sought to pass laws to aid and protect emigrants, which led to the creation of the Board of Commissioners of Emigration.
 He also secured an act of incorporation for St. John's College in Fordham.

 In 1848, Develin was a delegate to the Free Soil Party state convention and was that party's candidate for the Assembly in the New York County 7th District.
 In 1850, Governor Hamilton Fish appointed him a Commissioner of Emigration to succeed the retiring Andrew Carrigan.
-He was the chairman of the Board of Commissioners, and when he retired as Commissioner he was made Counsel of the Board of Commissioners.
+When he retired as Commissioner he was made Counsel of the Board of Commissioners.
 His legal career was especially interested in emigration.
 A Democrat all his life, during the American Civil War he was a War Democrat.
 In 1862, he was elected Corporation Counsel of New York City.
 He held that office until 1866.
 In that year, he was elected to the New York State Assembly, representing the New York County 19th District.
 He served in the Assembly in 1867.
 By then, he lived near Manhattanville.